The Nomadic Professor History Courses

 Three to five lessons within each unit are taught by Jackson, and a document lesson (described below) is presented by Noorlander.
 When students are ready to start a lesson, they need to first print out the Guided Notes that are linked at the beginning of the lesson.
 These vary from lesson to lesson, but they typically look like graphic organizers or have comprehension questions.
 Students can fill these in either after or while they watch the videos and read the lesson material.
 A key for the Guided Notes is linked at the end of each lesson, including the document lessons.

-Videos are interspersed among the sections of text.
+When videos are included, they are interspersed among the sections of text.
 Students work through the material in order as presented.
 The number of video presentations is greater for some topics than others, probably based on the availability of appropriate locales and the practicality of filming there.
 There are a number of onsite video lessons for the first unit, which is about the pre-Columbian Americas, and only a few for the second unit on explorers.
 Apparently, there were plenty of accessible sites for filming about pre-Columbian civilizations such as the mound cities and Ancestral Puebloan ruins in the United States and Incan sites in South America.
 In most of these videos, Jackson walks through a historical site, talking as he goes.
 These videos generally show the location on a map on a sidebar on the right side of the screen.
 Sometimes, the screen zooms in with Google Earth® so students get a better sense of the location.
 Occasionally, the videos are of Jackson’s classroom lectures, illustrated with a few photos or other illustrations.

 Each lesson has "Structure" terms at the end in three forms for study.
 The first has the terms followed by a list of definitions for students to match.
 The second is a printable set of flashcards, and the third is a set of online Quizlet flashcards.